lilyball/textmate-bundles/Review/Bundles/GetBundles.tmbundle/Support/help.markdown

 for TextMate bundles.

 In order to increase the speed of scanning the svn repositories the descriptions are saved locally.
 If a new bundle was uploaded to a svn repository and the local copy of the descriptions will not find a matching description the user will be notified by a message to "Update the Descriptions".
-This can be done by invoking the gear action command "Update Descriptions".
+This can be done by invoking the "Gear Action Menu" command "Update Descriptions".
 It is recommended to update the locally saved descriptions regularly due to the fact that the script will <b>not</b> recognize if a bundle description was changed meanwhile.

-The descriptions of all bundles hosted on github.com will be scanned automatically.
+The descriptions of all bundles hosted on github.com will not be cached locally.

 The entire scanning process can be cancelled by hitting <button>&#x238B;</button> or by clicking into the spinning wheel.
-The bundle list can be rescanned by the gear action command "Rescan Bundle List".
+The bundle list can be rescanned by the "Gear Action Menu" command "Rescan Bundle List".

-Once you have the list you can select one or more bundles and hit the `Install Bundles` button to install it/them.
+Once you have the list you can select one or more bundles and hit <button>Install Bundles</button> to install it/them.
 After installing TextMate will be forced to execute "Reload Bundles".
-The installation of a bundle or bundles can be cancelled by hitting <button>&#x238B;</button> as long as the script will not install that bundle physically.
+The installation of a bundle or bundles can be cancelled by hitting <button>&#x238B;</button> as long as the script will not install that bundle physically (it uses a temporary folder first).
 If a given bundle has been already installed the script will ask you whether that bundle should really be installed.
 If the user confirms it the "old" bundle will be renamed into "THEBUNDLENAME.tmbundleTIMESTAMP" for safety reasons.

+*Example* Java.tmbundle09022008085943 means a backup of Java.tmbundle done at Feb 9 2008, 08:59:43.

 The default installation path is `~/Library/Application Support/TextMate/Pristine Copy/Bundles` (Users Lib Pristine).
 This path can be changed in the "Advanced Drawer" dialog (more detail [here](#sect_4)).
 Please note for svn repositories that the script will perform a clean svn checkout.
-In order to avoid certain conflicts it is recommended if the user wants to work with a given bundle via svn afterwards to change the installation to `~/Library/Application Support/TextMate/Bundles` (Users Lib Bundles).
-The same for installing bundles from github.com using `git`.
+In order to avoid certain conflicts it is recommended if the user wants to work with a given bundle via `svn` afterwards to change the installation to `~/Library/Application Support/TextMate/Bundles` (Users Lib Bundles).
+The same for installing bundles from github.com using `git clone`.

-"Get Bundles" also allows you to do a complete svn checkout of TextMate's Support Library from `http://macromates.com/svn/Bundles/trunk/Support/` into `/Library/Application Support/TextMate`.
-It can be invoked by clicking at the "Update Support Folder" button in the "Advanced Drawer" dialog.
+"GetBundles" also allows you to do a complete svn checkout of TextMate's Support Library from `http://macromates.com/svn/Bundles/trunk/Support/` into `/Library/Application Support/TextMate`.
+It can be invoked by hitting <button>Update Support Folder</button>" in the "Advanced Drawer" dialog.

-In order to close the "Get Bundles" dialog simply hit the <button>&nbsp;&nbsp;&nbsp;Close&nbsp;&nbsp;&nbsp;</button> button or press <button>&#x2318;W</button>.
+In order to close the "GetBundles" dialog simply hit <button>&nbsp;&nbsp;&nbsp;Close&nbsp;&nbsp;&nbsp;</button> or press <button>&#x2318;W</button>.

 <pre>
 <small><i>Hint</i> The underlying script is written in Ruby 1.8 attested on Mac OSX 10.4.x and 10.5.x.
 It can be supposed that the script will not run with Ruby 1.9.
-If Ruby 1.9 is released officially the script will be updated if needed.
+If Ruby 1.9 is officially released the script will be updated if needed.
 </small>
 </pre>